Pentagon issues rare warning to Iran on shipping drones to Russia but experts question battlefield value of systems at hand

 'Not convinced'

-"I'm not convinced we're going to get there [in reviving the JCPOA]...
+"I'm not convinced we're going to get there [in reviving the JCPOA] ...
 I don't think the Supreme Leader of Iran wants to cut a deal," Moore told his audience, as reported by Reuters.

-But he added: "The Iranians won't want to end the talks either so they could run on for a bit."
+But he added: "The Iranians won't want to end the talks either, so they could run on for a bit."

 "I think the deal is absolutely on the table.
 And the European powers and the [US] administration here are very clear on that.
 And I don't think that the Chinese and Russians, on this issue, would block it.
 But I don't think the Iranians want it," Moore said.